-The in-house legal department of QBE North America would like to host up to two law student externs in the spring 2018 semester.
+The in-house legal department of QBE North America would like to host up to two law student externs each semester.
 The externs would experience work from a variety of areas, including insurance regulatory research, contract review, and corporate records research.
 The legal department handles corporate legal work, insurance regulatory work, employment, compliance, and litigation.
 The externs would not only get a wide variety of assignments, but also have the opportunity to watch/shadow the workings of the legal department, to interact with all members of the department on a fairly regular basis, and to learn about the corporate world and the insurance business.
 To apply, please send a resume, a short statement of your interest and your availability to work, and an unofficial transcript to Jennifer J. Vernon, QBE, One General Drive, Sun Prairie, WI 53596 as soon as possible.
 Interviews of applicants will be conducted.

 The law student would receive significant experience in corporate law and intellectual property law.
 The law student will receive training and experience in contract drafting, client counseling, and analysis of complex legal issues.
 This work would be done primarily with supervision from the General Counsel and Associate General Counsel, but the student may also have the opportunity to work on matters with Promega's licensing manager, patent agent, and paralegal within the legal department, and with individuals across numerous business units, which will provide the student with a holistic view of the practice of corporate law and intellectual property law in a global company.